Justink-08/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-a function to print number 0-9
+a function that prints number 0-9 except 2 and 4